pbohun/corgi64/README.md

 To compile Corgi64, you'll need the c++ compiler offered by Microsoft Visual Studio.
 You can acquire a free version here: https://www.visualstudio.com/vs/community/

+Alternatively, Corgi64 should be able to compile with gcc offered through MinGW or Cygwin.

 ## Compiling and Running
 To compile Corgi64, run the following command within the main directory:
 `build.bat`